Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 How do you feel about pre-nuptial agreements?

 (Most Colombian women have no experience managing money.
-Since Colombia life for many is a day-to-day struggle, a future orientation is often overlooked.
+Since Colombian life for many is a day-to-day struggle, a future orientation is often overlooked.
 I suggest you discuss how you will set the parameters when it comes to money (discretionary spending, budgeting, investments, allocation, family assistance, etc.) and when she would be able to share in such decisions.)

 International Introductions II Logo